Architectural rendering is the process of creating photorealistic images to visualize an architectural project. Here are the top 4 types!

 In order to sell their project, all architects must master the art of communication to ensure an effective presentation of their creation.

 The best way to convince a customer is to present a photo-realistic view of the complete work, striking them with more perspectives and three-dimensional images: all this is possible thanks to architectural rendering.
-For this reason, I recommend downloading a free rendering software and try out how powerful this tool can be not only for presenting your project to the customer but also to support you during the design phase.
+For this reason, I recommend a online 3D rendering software and try out how powerful this tool can be not only for presenting your project to the customer but also to support you during the design phase.

 However, you must know that there are different types of architectural rendering technologies.
 Let’s find out what they are!